PushedLab/Pushed.Messaging.ReactNative/README.md

 }, []);
 ```

-#### 3. Start the Foreground Service
+#### 3. Start the Service
-Use the `startService` function to start the foreground service that handles message reception:
+Use the `startService` function to start the service that handles message reception:
 ```javascript
 const handleStart = () => {
   console.log('Starting Pushed Service');